httpLucasReis/information-security-concepts/README.md

 ## Factors

-- Factors are used to to authenticate any people or something.
+- Factors are used to authenticate any people or something.
 - They are "Something you know", "Something you have", "Something you do" and "Where you are"
 - The more factors you use, the more positive your results will be.